 1911: HJE graduates from Hollywood High School (HHS) and goes on to USC in 1912.
 In his last year of HHS, he begins dating classmate Sue Carpenter who he'd later marry six years later.
 Harley's remembered as a good student and an enthusiastic athlete.
 While going on to USC he became something of a local track star, setting a pole vaulting record and tossing a mis-thrown hammer into the grandstands and almost causing a riot.
 His coach advises him to give up pole vaulting when the bamboo kept breaking under the fast growing youth's weight.
 Even so, a 6 ft, 6 in. lean Harley stayed active in rugby and basketball and as well as being a horseman and a hunter.

 1916: The EAW is largest auto plant on the West Coast, employing 300 and 500 people.
-J W's company doesn't make production automobiles but specializes in custom jobs.
-J W is first to establish transportation contracts with the principle heads of the fast growing movie studios popping up in Hollywood, which had been J W's back yard for the last 25-plus years.
+Jacob W.'s company doesn't make production automobiles but specializes in custom jobs and is first to establish transportation contracts with the principle heads of the fast growing movie studios popping up in Hollywood, which had been practically the Earl's back yard for the last 25-plus years.
 Los Angeles love affair with the automobile is in overdrive and road expansion is fervent.

 1917: Harley has become a highly sought after new kind of artist.
 An all-new medium, his works of art – custom cars – command record prices.
 HJE marries his Hollywood High School sweetheart, Sue Carpenter.

-1918: Harley Earl designs custom bodied autos for celebrities such as two of Hollywood's greatest silent movie stars, Tom Mix who's Tinseltown's first giant "western movie star" and funnyman comedian, Rosco (Fatty) Arbuckle.
-Wanting to outdo various friend's of his in Hollywood circle also riding in custom cars by HJE, Arbuckle orders the most ostentatious custom luxury car from Earl costing $28,000.
-It's the one of the most over-the-top celebrity cars, ever.
+1918: Artist-engineer-Earl designs custom cars for two of Hollywood's greatest silent movie stars, Tom Mix who's Tinseltown's first giant "western movie star" and comedian, Rosco (Fatty) Arbuckle.
+Wanting to outdo friends in his Hollywood circle, funnyman Arbuckle orders the most outrageous custom luxury creation from Earl costing $28,000.
+It's perhaps the most over-the-top celebrity car ever made, and, set a new record high price ever paid for an automobile!
 The Second Street tunnel, which will become an iconic element in movies and car commercials, opens under Bunker Hill in downtown LA.

 1919: LA TIMES reports "Don Lee passed the 10,000 mark for Cadillac cars he has sold in California since he became Cadillac dealer fourteen years ago."
 An enviable record, Lee goes on to buy out his biggest competitor and cross the street rival of Auto Row, J.W.'s Earl Auto Works.
 Insiders know it's a ploy by Lee to hire Harley who has an amazing black book of clients he has designed for Tinseltown elite and millionaires far and wide.
 On July 19th of this year the LA Times reports the full story on Don Lee buying the Earl Automobile Works to get his hands on Designer-HJE.
 Over the next 5-years, Don Lee and Harley Earl produce well over a 1000 custom cars for Hollywood's elite and the globe trotting rich and famous.
 From a taped interview from 1953 Harley says, "during these years Lee and I were building between 200-300 custom bodies a year, it was a highly profitable affair."
 During which, HJE was building an incredible resume so he could move to Motordom and design cars for the masses.
 Recently remarried, J.W.
 Earl goes into other business ventures and is in semi-retirement. go into a lucrative business venture together designing one-of-a-kind custom bodied cars for the rich and famous